Projection-Based Solver for Viscoelastic Stokes Flow using FFTs: Algorithm Construction

 \subsection{Implementation Details}

 Now that we have derived the appropriate expressions in reciprocal space, we can provide details of the algorithm.
-In the case of a Newtonian fluid, it is sufficient to Fourier transform a known force distribution on the lattice $\boldsymbol{f}_{\mathrm{ext}}$ to $\check{\boldsymbol{f}}$, then apply projection \textit{via} Eq.~\eqref{eq:FTu}, and finally transform $\check{\boldsymbol{u}}$ back to the desired $\boldsymbol{u}$.
-Note that Eq.~\eqref{eq:FTu} forbids the presence of a zero mode ($k_{x} = k_{y} = k_{z} = 0$) in the force.
-That is, a finite net force is incommensurate with generating steady flow in a \textit{periodic} system.
-This makes our solver ideally suited to study the bulk behavior of self-propelled particles, for which the net force acting on the fluid is zero~\cite{marchetti2013hydrodynamics}, which we will explore in future work.
+In the case of a Newtonian fluid, it is sufficient to Fourier transform a known force distribution on the lattice $\boldsymbol{f}$ to $\check{\boldsymbol{f}}$, then apply projection \textit{via} Eq.~\eqref{eq:FTu}, and finally transform $\check{\boldsymbol{u}}$ back to the desired $\boldsymbol{u}$.

-In the case of the Oldroyd-B fluid, we can take two routes.
-The first is to solve the time-dependent problem using Eq.~\eqref{eq:index}.
-We use a second-order central-difference discretization of the spatial derivatives following
+In the case of the Oldroyd-B fluid, we solve the time-dependent problem using Eq.~\eqref{eq:index}.
+We employ second-order central-difference discretization of the spatial derivatives following

-in order to improve the overall stability of the algorithm.
+in order to improve the overall stability of the algorithm, see supplemental Section~S3E.
 This expression is order $\mathcal{O}\left( h^{4} \right)$ accurate in for functions that are sufficiently well resolved by the discretization.
-When this is the case, our higher-order choice ensure that there is limited error accumulation when coupling the stress-based force into the discrete Stokes solver.

 We use the values of the fluid velocity at the previous time step to update the stress using a second-order Adams-Bashforth algorithm~\cite{butcher2016numerical}.
+This form of integration is explicit and second-order accurate after the first step.
+Note that we do \textit{not} self-consistently solve for $s_{ab}$ and $u_{a}$ on a per-time-step basis.
 As the initial condition for the stress, we solve the Newtonian stress profile under the forcing conditions applied to the fluid,~\textit{i.e.}, we use $s_{ab} = (\partial_{a} u_{b} + \partial_{b} u_{a})$.
-The results are sensitive to the choice of time step, which we will report separately in the open-data package associated with this publication.
+The results are sensitive to the choice of time step.
+We examined this and chose $10^{-4}$ to be adequate for our scaling and convergence purposes, see supplemental Section~S5 for details.

-The second approach is to solve Eq.~\eqref{eq:index_nt} --- similarly discretized --- using an iterative scheme that checks for self-consistency between the left- and right-hand side.
-It proved necessary to introduce a mixing parameter, $\alpha$, which updates the stress by adding $\alpha \sigma_{ab;i+1}$ obtained from evaluating the right-hand side of Eq.~\eqref{eq:index_nt} to the appropriate fraction of the stress from the previous iteration $i$,~\textit{i.e.}, $(1 - \alpha) \sigma_{ab;i}$.
-Note that this makes the approach equivalent to time-integrating Eq.~\eqref{eq:index} with time step $\alpha$ \textit{via} simple Euler forward.
-This process is also initialized using the solution to the Newtonian flow problem.